Indexing of development :

 Download google-services.json file and save it in your project root folder

-Now back to the terminal/command prompt window and add android and iOS native platform in your app
+Now back to the terminal/command prompt window and integrate the android native functionality, which basically add the all plugin in to android platform.

 Add google-service.json file in to /android/app folder.